A-03265

 Plain Language

-Automated systems must incorporate privacy protections by design and by default.
-Data collection must conform to reasonable user expectations and must be limited to data that is strictly necessary for the specific context of use.
-This is a combined privacy-by-design and data minimization obligation.
-The 'strictly necessary' standard is among the most restrictive formulations — it goes beyond 'reasonably necessary' or 'proportionate' standards used in other jurisdictions.
+Automated systems must incorporate privacy protections by default.
+Data collection must conform to reasonable expectations and must be limited to what is strictly necessary for the specific context — a data minimization requirement.
+This is a design-level obligation requiring privacy-by-design architecture, not merely a policy commitment.

 Statutory Text